-- Global restrictions of the search space via redundancy ⇒ computing with "smaller" / "easier" clause sets.
-(In practice: simplification and detection of redundant clauses uses 90% of the prover runtime.) - Termination on many decidable fragments. - However, not good enough for dealing with orderings, equality, and more specific algebraic theories (lattices, abelian groups, rings, fields) \$\infty\$ further specialization of inference systems required.
+- Local restrictions of inferences via ≻ and sel ⇒ fewer proof variants. - Global restrictions of the search space via redundancy ⇒ computing with "smaller" / "easier" clause sets.
+(In practice: simplification and detection of redundant clauses uses 90% of the prover runtime.) - Termination on many decidable fragments. - However, not good enough for dealing with orderings, equality, and more specific algebraic theories (lattices, abelian groups, rings, fields) ⇒ further specialization of inference systems required.